-ISR issues official reports for all Secondary Campus students each Semester.
+ISR issues official reports for all Secondary Campus students each Semester with Mid-term progress reports.
 Semester 1 reflects the achievements of the student at that point and give subject-specific recommendations on how the student can improve their understanding and level of achievement towards a final grade.
 Semester 2 gives the final grade with some areas of focus for the following academic year.
 Each semester is assessed independently.
 There are also two sets of three-way conferences during the school year in October and March or April (grade dependent).
 These conferences provide the opportunity for parents to discuss their child(ren)'s progress mid-semester.

-Both Semester 1 and 2 reports will report levels of achievement against IMYC learning outcomes (Grades 6-8), IGCSE criteria (Grades 9-10) or A Level criteria (Grades 11-12).
-Grades 6-9 and 11 semester reports are issued in January and June, whilst Grades 10 and 12 semester reports are published in December and April in order to fit in with external examination dates.
+Both Semester 1 and 2 reports will share levels of achievement against AERO learning Standards (Grades 6-8), IGCSE criteria (Grades 9-10) or IB DP (Grades 11-12).
+Grades 6-11semester reports are issued in January and June, whilst Grade 12 semester reports are published in December and May in order to fit in with external examination dates.